CTL-PROJECTS/CTL-SASA/README.md

 # Warm-up exercise

-To prepare you for a possible solution strategy to these problems using random numbers, this project begins with two simpler tasks: (A) the area $A$ enclosed by, and (B) the perimeter $S$ of the overlapping half circles (marked red).
+To prepare you for a possible solution strategy to these problems using random numbers, this project begins with two simpler tasks: (A) the area $A$ enclosed by, and (B) the perimeter $L$  (marked red) of the overlapping half circles.

 <img src="https://ctl.polyphys.mat.ethz.ch/CTL-I-PUBLIC/SASA/preSASA.png" width="50%">